muppet9010/Factorio-JD-Plays/README.md

 - Tested with Factorio 0.17.44
 - Players start with: 8 iron plate, 1 wood, 1 burner mining drill, 1 stone furnace, 10 research appropriate ammo, 1 research appropriate bullet gun
 - Players re-spawn with: 10 research appropriate ammo, 1 research appropriate bullet gun
-- The entire world is covered in biome approperiate trees
+- The entire world is covered in trees.
+If Biter Reincarnation mod is present they will be biome approperiate trees, otherwise each just a random tree type.

 May 2019 - Biter Hunting Packs
 ---------